Recognizing and Managing Learning Disabilities in Students

 Parents, try these steps to help identify and cope with learning disabilities in school and at home:

 - Make observations: Learning and attention issues can affect a child’s reading, writing, math, organization, concentration, listening comprehension, social or motor skills.
 Signs and symptoms of these issues may include short attention span, poor memory and restricted coordination, as well as difficulty following directions, sequencing and staying organized.
-During observation, also take note of his or her strengths in order to better develop a resolution plan with the doctor.
+During observation, also take note of his or her strengths to better develop a resolution plan with the doctor.

 - Do the research: It’s important to note the difference between a learning disability and other disorders that may impact school performance.
-Attention deficit hyperactive disorder (ADHD), autism, intellectual disabilities, deafness, blindness and behavioral disorders are not learning disabilities.
+Attention deficit hyperactivity disorder (ADHD), autism, intellectual disabilities, deafness, blindness and behavioral disorders are not learning disabilities.
 However, these issues may occur alongside one another and affect academic ability.
 For example, an estimated one-half to two-thirds of students with learning disabilities also have ADHD.
 In addition, it is helpful to recognize the difference in legal, medical and educational terminology.
 While parents are not expected to be experts on the topic, having background knowledge of how each field may describe these challenges will be helpful in understanding the child’s diagnosis and making necessary accommodations.

 - Talk with your doctor: Make an appointment with the child’s pediatrician to discuss any concerns.
 Since learning disabilities can be genetic, it’s important to discuss any related family history and recognized symptoms.
 The doctor may first check for hearing and vision problems to rule these issues out before further examination.

 - Request an evaluation: Schools are required to evaluate children with suspected learning disabilities under the Individuals with Disabilities Education Act (IDEA).
 This federal law protects the rights of children with disabilities as well as their parents.
-The results of the evaluation will be used to determine whether or not a child is eligible for special education services.
+The results of the evaluation will be used to determine whether a child is eligible for special education services.
 If the child does not qualify, the assessment can still help determine the best way to move forward.

 - Create a plan: Work alongside the child’s doctor and teacher to create a personalized management and intervention plan.
 This should include ways to support the child at school and at home, as well as tools and methods to cope with symptoms.